 The 62-year-old said: “We are in the middle of a global climate and ecological emergency and while we can’t tackle all the problems we can make small changes to our everyday life which will help look after the area we call home.”

 Based in the Whaley Bridge area the group has made great progress over the last two years, in spite of Covid restrictions as more people had the time to reconnect with nature during lockdowns.

-Ann said: “Lockdown has been both a curse and a blessing for our group.
+Ann, who founded the group with Lorrie Marchington, said: “Lockdown has been both a curse and a blessing for our group.
 While we've not been able to meet in person, we've doubled our memebrship mainly through Facebook and we've been able to network a lot virtually.

 "We have several local projects on the go and others in the pipeline.
 Together with other green groups we've developed the High Peak Green Network who are now supporting High Peak Borough Council in their climate change emergency strategic planning and we're about to get involved with the COP26 talks, ready for when the UK will host the 26th UN Climate Change Conference in Glasgow in November.”

 Looking back at how Acclimatise Whaley was formed, Ann said a biodiversity section was the first project the group got involved in back in 2019 with members looking at creating wildflower verges.

 The group expanded over the following months to develop a number of new projects aimed at tackling local species declines and habitat loss with support from the local community.